brentjlaf/moodswings/README.md

 3. Open `http://localhost:8000` in your browser and play.

 ## Editing Content
 Modify the JSON files to add new cows, crops, shop items or rhythm patterns.
+You can also tweak the environment, upgrade values and rhythm defaults without touching the code.
 Refresh the page to load your changes.
 ## Basic Gameplay
 - Tap a cow to play a randomly selected rhythm game and earn rewards.
 - Plant and harvest crops for additional income.